US Banking for Pakistani LLC Owners: What Actually Works

 - Pakistan is not sanctioned by the US.
 "Restricted" is an informal banking risk tier, not a legal prohibition.

-- The FATF grey list removal (October 2022) improved Pakistan's status, but institutional risk models update slowly.
+- The FATF grey list removal (October 2022) helped, but bank risk models update slowly.
 Legacy effects persist.

 - Wise Business has the highest approval rate for Pakistani applicants and provides a functional US receiving account.

-- Mercury accepts Pakistani applicants but applies enhanced scrutiny.
-Applications with strong documentation — business website, revenue history, US address beyond registered agent — have higher success rates.
+- Mercury accepts Pakistani applicants with enhanced scrutiny.
+Strong documentation (business website, revenue history, US address beyond registered agent) makes a real difference.

-- Payoneer is operationally proven for Pakistani freelancers but is not a full US bank account replacement.
+- Payoneer is proven for Pakistani freelancers but is not a full US bank account.

-- Pakistani tax law requires declaration of foreign assets including US LLCs and bank accounts, regardless of whether the FBR receives automatic reporting from the US.
+- Pakistani tax law requires declaration of foreign assets including US LLCs and bank accounts, whether or not the FBR receives automatic reporting from the US.

 - SBP regulations restrict outbound capital transfers.
-Most Pakistani LLC owners fund US operations from US-sourced revenue rather than transferring from Pakistan.
+Most Pakistani LLC owners fund US operations from US-sourced revenue instead.

 References